 In the mid-1990s, a mechanical brush treatment program began the slow process of returning the land to its prior state and turning the clock back 100 years.
 While the tedious task of removing invading mesquite and redberry juniper has been going on for more than a quarter of a century, the ranch has reclaimed tens of thousands of acres of productive prairie by dedicating full-time operators and equipment to the task.
 The success is springing forth new resources and is appreciated by the grazing cattle – and their wild cohabitants.

 “When it was completely covered with brush, the ranch would run a cow-calf unit on 60 to 80 acres.
-Today, we can safely run a cow calf-unit, year-round, on 30 to 40 acres,” said Leathers.
+Today, we can safely run a cow-calf unit, year-round, on 30 to 40 acres,” said Leathers.
 “We have improved the stocking rate tremendously.”

-With the constant challenge of maintaining water, the Four Sixes built stock tanks to catch and store water for the cattle, and more than 120 miles of pipe line and solar pumps were installed to supply water troughs.
+With the constant challenge of maintaining water, the Four Sixes built stock tanks to catch and store water for the cattle, and more than 120 miles of pipeline and solar pumps were installed to supply water troughs.
 But the brush removal provided an added benefit, too.
 With less competition from plants, natural springs are reappearing.

 “The brush control has opened up springs that haven’t run in years and years because the brush, the mesquite, the salt cedars had saturated and soaked up so much water that it dried the springs up,” Leathers said.
 “We have made this country viable for the cattle and the wildlife as well.
-Any kind of natural wildlife that was here before, we have more than we had then, and they are thriving together.”
+So any kind of natural wildlife that was here before, we have more than we had then, and they are thriving together.”

 In 2010, the Four Sixes Ranch joined the Quail-Tech Alliance, a Texas Tech University-based research project dedicated to the education of biologists and landowners in the management of bobwhite and scaled quail.
 Despite extreme drought conditions in the recent past, whitetail deer and quail are found throughout the ranch in ample numbers.
-The grassland habitat that has been created by the brush removal is inviting to wildlife.
+In addition, the grassland habitat that has been created by the brush removal is inviting to wildlife.

-The sound management practices implemented on the Four Sixes land not only support a viable grazing program but also created an avenue to share knowledge and resources.
+The sound management practices implemented on the Four Sixes land not only support a viable grazing program but also create an avenue to share knowledge and resources.
 Strong working relationships have been developed with research organizations, and numerous tour groups have been welcomed onto the ranch to provide teaching opportunities to showcase the results first-hand.